SciML/Optimization.jl/README.md

  sol = solve(prob,BBO())
 ```

-Note that in order to use BlackBoxOptim.jl, you will have to import the package
+Note that Optim.jl is a core dependency of GalaticOptim.jl.
+However, BlackBoxOptim.jl
-manually if you don't have it (however, it is not necessary with Optim.jl).
+is not and must already be installed (see the list above).

-A sample output of the first optimization task (with the `NelderMead()` algorithm)
+The output of the first optimization task (with the `NelderMead()` algorithm)
 is given below:

 ```julia